-The goal is to integrate the study of chronic disease (including HIV and cardiovascular disease, diabetes, with a special focus on cognitive impairments including dementia) and their interactions with social, family and economic conditions to better understand the determinants of health and functional status in the elderly in South Africa.
+The goal of this project is to integrate the study of chronic disease (including HIV, cardiovascular disease, diabetes, with a special focus on cognitive impairments including dementia) and their interactions with social, family and economic conditions to better understand the determinants of health and functional status in the elderly in South Africa.
 Principal Investigators: Lisa Berkman and Thomas Gaziano; Project Director: Julia Rohr

 This project furthers research conducted by the HAALSI team on the social and biological risk factors for Alzheimer’s disease & related dementias (ADRD) in an aging population in rural South Africa.
-The HAALSI Dementia Study will follow a cohort of 600 participants through two additional waves of dementia diagnostic evaluation, including an enriched cognitive battery, informant interviews, and neurological examinations.
-Principal Investigator: Lisa Berkman; Project Director: Meagan Farrell
+The HAALSI Dementia Study follows a cohort of 600 participants through two additional waves of dementia diagnostic evaluation, including an enriched cognitive battery, informant interviews, and neurological examinations.
+Principal Investigator: Lisa Berkman; Project Director: Darina Bassil.

 The overarching goal of this project (also referred to as Burden of Disease and Deprivation in India across Micro and Macro Public Policy Units) is to improve precision public policy, public financing, and governance in India related to population health and development.
 The researchers aim to harness key population health and development data geocoded to multiple micro and macro public policy units, develop an intelligent public data and analytics platform to disseminate the findings in an interactive way, and engage multiple stakeholders in order to foster evidence-based policy discussion, formulation, and action.
 Principal Investigators: S (Subu) V Subramanian and Rockli Kim